Koenkk/zigbee2mqtt.io/docs/devices/BHT-002-GCLZB.md

 ## Notes

+### Pairing
+Switch the thermostat off.
+Press and hold the temperature up button for +- 8 seconds to enable the pairing mode (display lights up and a WiFi-like icon is blinking).
+After successful interview turn the thermostat on again.

 ### Stop message flooding
 This unit has a bug that makes it send multiple messages when updating.
 To stop this from flooding your MQTT Queues, please add the following to your `configuration.yaml` file: